iamzoohuy/zdexLandingPage/README.md

 # Zdex Landing Page
-Final project in Web Design for Crypto project.
+Final project of Web Design for Crypto project.
 End of Web Design module of Semester II at VKU.

 ## 📃Demo
 <p>